MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/debug.md

 ## Purely local

 > [!NOTE]
 > Running the bot locally does not give you access to Teams app functionality or Teams-specific bot functions like roster calls and other channel-specific functionality.
-In addition, some capabilities are permitted by the Bot Framework in the Bot Emulator that might not function when running in Microsoft Teams.
+In addition, some capabilities are permitted by the Bot Framework in the Bot Emulator that might not function when running in :::image type="icon" source="../../assets/icons/teams-icon.png" border="false"::: Microsoft Teams.

 Your bot can run within the Bot Emulator.
 This enables you to test some of the core logic of the bot, see a rough layout of messages, and perform simple tests.
 Following are the steps: